ogs22/cookbook/glossary/isomorphic.md

-Two groups are said to be isomorphic if there is an isomorphism between them, ie a bijective map which preserves the groups' multiplication table completely.
+Two groups are said to be isomorphic if there is an isomorphism between them, i.e. a bijective map which preserves the groups’ multiplication table completely.

 In other words, G and H are isomorphic if there exists a bijective